Nigeria (MNN) — Cracks are showing in the Boko Haram’s theoretical armor as top leaders disagree.

 Over 2,000 people have died since Boko Haram began its campaign of terror four years ago.
 The Borno State governor, Alhaji Kashim Shettima, recently gave scholarships to 50 children orphaned by Boko Haram attacks.

-Present on several fronts in Nigeria, Voice of the Martyrs is also helping children of families who have been attacked by the Boko Haram.
+Present on several fronts in Nigeria, Voice of the Martyrs is also helping children of families attacked by the Boko Haram.

 “We sponsor several dozen children to attend a Christian school,” Nettleton says.
 “It’s actually a boarding school where they can be educated and trained and prepared to serve the Lord as adults in Nigeria.”

-Boko Haram–which in the Hausa language means "Western education is sin"–is responsible for several school attacks in northern Nigeria.
+Boko Haram, which means ‘western education is sin’ in Hausa, is responsible for several school attacks in northern Nigeria.

 “Teachers that teach Western education, we are supposed to kill them in the presence of their students,” said Shekau earlier this month in a video message to reporters.